tristan-white/nmap-script-tutorial/docs/getting-started.md

 # Script Format

-At the top of your lua scirpt, define these fields:
+At the top of your script, you may optionally define these fields:

 - `description`: A short description of what the script does.
+This is shown in the
 - `author`: Your name.
 - `license`: The license under which the script is released. (e.g. "MIT")
 - `categories`: A list of categories that the script belongs to.
 This is used for organizing scripts in the nmap script database. (e.g. {"discovery", "vuln"})

+## The Action

+The action is a lua function named `action` defined by your script that gets triggered if any rule evaluates to true.

+It takes two arguments: `host` and `port`.
+The `host` argument is a table that contains information about the target hosts, and the `port` argument is a table that contains information about the target ports.

+!!! tip "Lua Tables"

+    If you're coming from python, you can sort of think of lua tables as dictionaries or objects, but lua tables are more flexible and can be used as arrays as well.
+See [here](https://www.lua.org/pil/2.5.html) for a quick intro to lua tables.

 ## Rules and Actions

 A rule is a Lua function that returns either true or false.